muzzammilh/starter-next/README.md

 - Pino is **5-10x faster** than other Node.js loggers
 - Asynchronous by default - won't block your application
 - JSON serialization is optimized for speed
-- In production, logging overhead is typically < 1ms per log
+- Logging overhead is typically < 1ms per log
+- JSON format is production-ready and works with all log aggregation services

 ### Troubleshooting